allanluo/mobile-counselor/DEPLOYMENT_GUIDE_MULTI_APP.md

 ## Step 3: Create Nginx Server Blocks

-We will create separate configuration files for each of your websites.
+We will use the `sites-available` and `sites-enabled` structure, which provides a clean way to manage multiple sites.

 1.  **Create a Config File for AdmissionAI**:
-    - Use `nano` to create a new configuration file for your new app.
+    - Use `nano` to create a new configuration file in `sites-available`.
     ```bash
-    sudo nano /etc/nginx/conf.d/admissionai.conf
+    sudo nano /etc/nginx/sites-available/admissionai
     ```
     - Paste the following configuration. **Replace `your-admission-ai-domain.com` with your actual domain name.**

     ```nginx
     server {
         listen 80;
-        server_name your-admission-ai-domain.com; # Your new app's domain
+        server_name your-admission-ai-domain.com;

         location / {
             proxy_pass http://localhost:5001; # Forward to the AdmissionAI app